Resources

 • Get support: Contact tenant advocacy groups - you don't have to handle problems alone

-• Emergency situations: For immediate safety issues (gas leaks, no heat in winter, electrical hazards), call 311 immediately
+• Emergency situations: For immediate safety issues (gas leaks, no heat in winter, electrical hazards), call 311 immediately.

-Prepared by the East Harlem Neighborhood Block Association | For additional resources, visit your local community board or contact our office
+Prepared by the Harlem Neighborhood Block Association | For additional resources, visit your local community board or reach out to [email protected]

-Last updated: June 2025
+Last updated: August 2025